juanMarinero/juanmarinero.github.io/content/en/blogs/tolkien.md

 As mithril threads through mountain stone, Tolkien's world gleams in unexpected places, these are some:

-- **Artwork** and Illustrations.
+### Artwork

 Including original Tolkien artwork, fan art, and official illustrations.

-- **Maps** and Geography.
+### Maps & Geography

 Exploring the detailed maps of Middle Earth and discussions about the geography, regions, and journeys in Tolkien's lore.

-- **Languages** and Linguistics.
+### Languages & Linguistics

 Delving into Professor Tolkien's constructed languages like Quenya and Sindarin, with resources for even learning them.

 ## Bonus.
 Tolkien fonts